OwenMyers/z3support/tools/ml/README.md

   the first sub-bullet above and after I get something working try the second.
 * Working with second approach as of 2020/08/14
 * Transformed data is saved as a numpy file (pickle).

+# Directories

+* `tensorboard_raw` will have a subdirectories specified in the settings file.
+  This is so different runs can all keep their tensorboard log files in this folder without conflicting
+* `study_data` will have subdirectories named with the timestamp of the settings file also for keeping runs separate based on settings file.
+"Raw" data files are specified in the settings file.
+These are loaded using `MLToolMixin.import_data` in `base.py` and then saved to their training, testing, and data labels in the `study_data` location.
+The use of `import_data` and the same itself happens in the `grid_search`.
+* `model_checkpoints`: saves the hdf5 model checkpoints with the settings file timestamp to distinguish
+* `models`: currently the place to save the best hyperparameters, or final models.
+Also saved in a sub-dir with settings timestamp names.